dequin-cl/Neumorphic-Cards/README.md

 ## Selectable Button

 The Neumorphic Selectable ButtonStyle will keep the state once selected.
-It is constructed to toggle its colors in order to achive a good affordance and feedback.
+It is constructed to toggle its colors in order to achieve a good affordance and feedback.

 ## Tappable Button